 The summer months are one of the most overwhelming and crazy times of the year.
 This can be a good thing or a bad thing depending on how you handle it.

 But that doesn’t mean you can’t still be productive and get a good amount of projects completed.

-Create a portable office
+1. Create a portable office

-Cut back on meetings
+2. Cut back on meetings

-Don’t get me wrong, being accountable and talking through issues with my business coach, is time well-spent on my business.
+Don’t get me wrong, being accountable and talking through issues with my business coach is time well-spent on my business.
 But there comes a season when you need to take time off for a few months and spend those hours elsewhere.

 During busy months you have to prioritize your time and know where your time is most effectively spent.
 As things start to die down, you can reschedule those chats and meetings and get back into a regular routine.

-Outsource small tasks
+3. Outsource small tasks

 Anytime I say the words “outsourcing” I’m met with the reaction that it will take too much time or money to use outsourcing as a way to get more done.

 Do you know a freelancer friend who you can barter services with in exchange for getting their help with a project you don’t have time for?
 Can you subcontract out work that you’re overwhelmed with and split the revenue?

-Have honest conversations
+4. Have honest conversations with family

 Make sure your spouse, family, and friends understand that you have to work a few hours a day, but that doing so will allow you to spend time with them in the afternoons or evenings.